 The Samuel P. Hayes Research Library, founded in 1880, is a resource for researchers, the Perkins community, professionals, parents and the public.
 The Library offers the largest and most comprehensive collection on the nonmedical aspects of blindness and deafblindness that is available to the public.
 Explore the library’s card catalog of more than 40,000 books, pamphlets, journal articles, newspaper clippings, dissertations, conference reports, multimedia materials, and websites.

-The materials do not circulate, but visitors are welcome to conduct research at the library.
-Many documents are freely downloadable on the web, and you’ll find the internet address in the Full Record display in the online catalog.
+The materials do not circulate, but visitors are welcome to make appointments to conduct research at the library.